-The HEALTH SCIENCES SCHOLARSHIP as established in 2006 as a result of the First Annual Coahoma Community College Golf Tournament.
+The HEALTH SCIENCES SCHOLARSHIP was established in 2006 as a result of the First Annual Coahoma Community College Golf Tournament.
 The scholarship is awarded to students with good academic potential, leadership ability, community involvement, and a passion for the health care profession.
-The recipient(s) is made by the Health Sciences division.
+The recipient(s) selection is made by the Health Sciences Division.